 1113 South Fifth Avenue in Maywood, Illinois.
 His father, the Rev. Roy Merrifield, was the pastor of

 Jack graduated from Proviso Township High School, as a member of the Class of 1938, with 2nd Lieutenants Ben Morin and Richard Danca.
-After high school, he worked as a paint mixer at a paint and varnish manufacturer while attending the University of Chicago.
+After high school, he worked as a paint mixer, at Gillette Paint and Varnish, while attending the University of Chicago.

 On September 23, 1940, Jack enlisted in the Illinois National Guard.
 His reason for doing this was that a federal draft act had been passed, and he wanted to complete his military obligation before he was drafted into the army.

 Jack was called to federal service with the 33rd Tank Company from Maywood, Illinois, as a member of B Company, 192nd Tank Battalion.
-The battalion trained at Fort Knox, Kentucky.
-During this time, he rose in rank from private first class to sergeant.
+The battalion trained at Fort Knox, Kentucky, where Jack attended radio operators school and qualified as a radioman.
+During this time, he rose in rank from private first class to technical sergeant.

-While Jack was at Fort Knox, he was transferred to the Headquarters Company of the 192nd Tank Battalion when the company was created in January 1941 and made communications officer.
+While he was at Fort Knox, he was transferred to the Headquarters Company of the 192nd Tank Battalion when the company was created in January 1941.
 His job with the company was dealing with radio communications.